SamiAhmed7777/triangles_old/README.md

-Triangles (TRI) "Black Pharao" Version 4.2.1.0 Release,
+Cryptographic Triangles (TRI) "" Version 5.0.0.0 Release,

 Triangles is a cool new crypto currency that features TOR implementation and secure messaging.